Babies (song): Lyrics and music

-Lyrically, "Babies" tells the story of a boy who is so enamored with listening to his female friend's sister having sex that he begins to hide in the sister's wardrobe to spy on her.
+Lyrically, "Babies" tells the story of a boy who is so enamoured with listening to his female friend's sister having sex that he begins to hide in the sister's wardrobe to spy on her.
 When the sister catches the boy in her wardrobe, they begin to have sex before being caught by the distraught female friend, who the boy is really in love with.
 To whom the boy says, "I know you won't believe it's true / I only went with her 'coz she looks like you."
 Ben Hewitt of The Guardian described the song as "an awkward kind of Bildungsroman: a coming-of-age story full of lust, betrayal and remorse about one youth's transition from sex-struck fledgling to guilty cad."

 Musically, the song was noted by Ryan Leas of Stereogum for its "new wave-y guitar and synths," which he pointed to as a departure from Pulp's earlier work.

 Music videos

 Two music videos for "Babies" were recorded.
 The first was directed by Cocker and was interspersed with clips of two sisters fooling around on a bed. it is currently available on the Hits DVD, and was previously included on the Sorted for Films and Vids VHS.
 Cocker reflected on the video in 2020, "The girls were real sisters.
 You know the group Saint Etienne?
 The younger girl was Bob Stanley's girlfriend at the time.
 She was good fun.
 She wasn't an actress but I thought she could play that part well.
 Her sister was two or three years older so their relationship was perfect for the song.
 They didn’t mind being nasty to each other."

-Island Records had the band make another video to promote The Sisters EP, extracts from which have been used in the stage backdrops for Pulp's 2011/2012 reunion gigs.
+Island Records had the band make another video to promote The Sisters EP, extracts from which have been used in the stage backdrops for Pulp's 2011/2012 reunion gigs as well as their appearance at Glastonbury in June 2025.